-The theme of this workshop is “Strategic Planning 101”.
+The theme of this workshop is “Local Government Budgets 101”.
 It will feature interactive sessions focused on skill building and professional development for local government professionals.
-Participants will spend the morning focusing on the development and implementation of a strategic plan at both the organizational level as well as within a department.
-In the afternoon, attendees will discuss and review performance measures to evaluate goals within strategic plan.
-Throughout the workshop, participants at all levels of an organization will be encouraged to consider how they can and do contribute to the strategic planning process.
+Throughout the workshop, participants at all levels of an organization will be encouraged to consider how they can and do contribute to the budget process.
 Registered attendees may purchase one CEU.

 Registrations accepted online until 5/2/19, at noon.
 We do accept walk up registrations at event check-in, if space is available.